duesnate/nn-inference-fpga/project_report.rst

 My Design and Implementation
 ============================

 My design uses VHDL as the hardware description programming language.
 In order to make use of this code, the tools must support the IEEE VHDL-2008 standard.
 Vivado 2019.1 supports some but not all of the features provided by VHDL-2008.
 Multi-dimensional arrays of three dimensions were successfully synthesized using the Vivado IDE.
 Vivado does not, however, support simulation for these three-dimensional arrays.
-In addtion, Vivado does not allow modules defined as VHDL-2008 to be dropped into its block designs which are commonly used in Vivado design methodologies as the design's top layer definition.
+In addtion, Vivado does not allow modules defined as VHDL-2008 to be dropped into block designs which are commonly used in Vivado design methodologies as the design's top layer definition.
 VHDL-2008 modules can be wrapped inside other modules that are defined as the default VHDL type prior to instantiation into the block design.

 Custom Types
 ------------